marco262/my_wiki/data/onednd/class/barbarian.md

 Each time the Rage is extended, it lasts until the end of your next turn.
 You can maintain a Rage for up to 10 minutes.

-You can enter your Rage the number of times shown for your Barbarian level in the Rages column of the Barbarian table, and you regain all expended uses when you finish a Long Rest.
+You can enter your Rage the number of times shown for your Barbarian level in the Rages column of the Barbarian table.
+You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.

 ### Level 1: Unarmored Defense